evannetwork/evannetwork.github.io/dev/security.md

 These approaches have the following responsibilities:
 - prevent undesired contract manipulation
 - prevent contract content from being leaded to third parties
-- make access to contract content possible without exchanging keys for every different peace of data stored in contracts
+- make access to contract content possible without exchanging keys for every piece of data stored in contracts

 ## Permissions in Smart Contracts